matteobarbera/mavlab_wiki_fork/introduction.md

 ### Photo/movies harddisk

 The MAVLab has 1 GROUP drive at TUDelft (with automatic backups). http://webdata.tudelft.nl/ groups, LR, CO, MavLab.
 Only staff/phd can get access.
-Email the ServicepuntLR@tudelft.nl to request access.
+The folder manager (= who?) or the secretary (Bertine Markus) can request access via the service desk ServicepuntLR@tudelft.nl.

 There exists a harddisk for saving all photos and movies.
 Ask Erik for more information.